The Power of Herbal Detox: How Herbs Support Natural Healing

 Detoxing Herbs for Liver Health and Cleansing

-The liver is the body organ that is often most damaged by alcohol use.
-The liver can take weeks or even months to recover after alcohol use stops.
+The liver is the organ that is often most damaged by alcohol use.
+It can take weeks or even months to recover after alcohol use stops.
 It all depends on the extent of the damage.

 Engaging in herbal detox may support liver function and recovery.
-A couple of supplements that have been studied for their potential benefit to the liver include milk thistle and apple cider vinegar.
+A few supplements that have been studied for their potential benefit to the liver include milk thistle and apple cider vinegar.
 These are sometimes considered herbal liver detox remedies.

 Benefits of Milk Thistle